Relintai/pandemonium_engine_docs/usage/export/exporting_basics.md

 be treated the same as a touch event, we'll convert the game to a click-and-move input style.

-By default, Godot emulates mouse input from touch input.
+By default, Pandemonium emulates mouse input from touch input.
 That means that if anything is coded to happen on a mouse event, touch will trigger it as well.
-Godot can also emulate touch input from mouse clicks, which we will need to be able to keep playing our game on our computer after we switch to touch input.
+Pandemonium can also emulate touch input from mouse clicks, which we will need to be able to keep playing our game on our computer after we switch to touch input.

 In **Project > Project Settings**, under **Input Devices > Pointing**, enable